-11. If this proposal is accepted by the Executive Board, the revised Guidelines (see Annex) will become fully effective for application by the Expert Committee in its thirty-fifth and subsequent meetings.
+13. If this proposal is accepted by the Executive Board, the revised Guidelines (see Annex) will become fully effective for application by the Expert Committee in its thirty-fifth and subsequent meetings and during the preparation of these meetings by the Secretariat.